robinpipirs/Canbus-sniffer-arduino-client/README.md

 >T: 14142 ID: 22, Data: 1 E2 1 E2 0 0 0 F0

+There are `106775` lines of messages in `can_data.txt`.
 They are sent with 3ms delay, This is to simulate a fast canbus network.
 Task is to improve java client with clever thread distrubution to speed things up.
 Reason for this is.
 When a crowded network is used the software isnt fast enough filtering while receiving.
 Which means we loose messages.